"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 More about this trial

 A family history means that you have someone in your family who has cancer.
 We know that a family history of prostate cancer, particularly if your relatives are diagnosed with the cancer before the age of 70, increases your risk.
 We also know that men of black African and black Caribbean descent have an increased risk of developing prostate cancer.
-So this study is looking to see if men in these 2 groups who have certain
+So this study is looking to see if men in these 2 groups who have certain gene changes are more likely to develop prostate cancer.

 Men taking part will have prostate cancer screening tests.
 They may also have scans, some prostate tissue samples taken (a biopsy) as well as blood and urine tests.
-From the results of these tests researchers will build a picture (a genetic profile) of each man’s gene changes and also look for other
+From the results of these tests researchers will build a picture (a genetic profile) of each man’s gene changes and also look for other biomarkers for prostate cancer.

 The researchers want to find out if knowing more about genetic changes can improve prostate cancer screening for men with an increased risk of getting the disease.